TranPhucVinh/C/Physical layer/Memory/README.md

 ### Static memory allocation

 When creating a variable, the compiler will assign an address to store that variable.
 We can access that variable by its name or its address.
 This is known as **static memory allocation**.
 When performing static memory allocation, the variables with that type will exist till the end of that program.
+Static memory Allocation is done before program execution so it is faster than dynamic memory allocation

 ### Dynamic memory allocation

 **Dynamic memory allocation** can be defined as a procedure in which the size of a data structure (like array) is changed during the runtime.
 Variables inside heap memory block are not automatically freed up after execution but are required to be freed up by code (``free`` or ``delete``).
+Dynamic memory Allocation is done during program execution.

 ## Pointer